“A list is only as strong as its weakest link” – Donald Knuth.

 If we want to extend the size of an array without losing the contents, we can use the Preserve keyword.

-When we use Redim Preserve the new array must be bigger and start at the same dimension e.g.
+When we use Redim Preserve the new array must start at the same starting dimension e.g.

 In the following code we create an array using ReDim and then fill the array with types of fruit.